Chapter 4: The Laws of Chance#

 Z-score: $\(z = \frac{x - \mu}{\sigma}\)$

-A z-score expresses how many SDs an observation lies from the mean, enabling comparisons across variables with different units.
+A z-score expresses exactly how many standard deviations an observation lies from the mean, enabling you to compare risk across variables with entirely different units.
+A z-score of \(0\) is exactly average, a positive score is above average, and a negative score is below average.

 1.2 The Binomial Distribution#

-💡 Plain English first: The Binomial counts how many “successes” occur in a fixed number of yes/no trials.
-Each trial has the same probability of success.
+💡 Plain English first: The Binomial distribution counts how many “successes” occur in a fixed number of yes/no trials.
+Each trial must have the exact same probability of success.

-When to use it: Fixed number of independent binary trials (n), constant probability of the event (p).
+When to use it: A fixed number of independent binary trials (\(n\)), with a constant probability of the event occurring (\(p\)).

-The Binomial answers this precisely without assuming anything about the underlying biology.
+The Binomial formula calculates this precise probability without needing to assume anything about the underlying biology.

 1.3 The Poisson Distribution#

-💡 Plain English first: The Poisson counts how many times a rare event occurs per unit time or space.
+💡 Plain English first: The Poisson distribution counts how many times a rare event occurs per unit of time or space.

-When to use it: Rare, independent events occurring at a constant average rate (λ) per unit.
+When to use it: Rare, independent events occurring at a constant average rate (\(\lambda\)) per unit.

-Cardiovascular epidemiology context: If heart attacks occur at an average rate of λ = 2.3 per 1,000 person-years in this cohort, the Poisson distribution describes how many heart attacks we would expect in any given year in a clinic of 200 patients.
+Cardiovascular epidemiology context: If severe heart attacks occur at an average rate of \(\lambda = 2.3\) per 1,000 person-years in this cohort, the Poisson distribution describes exactly how many heart attacks we would expect to see in any given year in a local clinic of 200 patients.

 Section 2: The Central Limit Theorem#